Car seat guide

 Group 0+ and 1 car seats

-The flexible choice, these adaptable car seats go from rear-facing car seats for newborns and small babies to a forward-facing upright car seat for when they're getting bigger.
+The flexible choice - they start off as rear-facing car seats for newborns and small babies, then as your child grows, they adapt to become forward-facing upright car seats.
 You can move the car seat to front-facing once they're about 2 years old (which is recommended), but you can also keep them rear-facing until they are about 4 years old.

 These seats are a popular choice due to their long-lasting and flexible nature, but it's worth keeping in mind that you cannot carry them like you can with 0+ car seats, and you will also need a separate pushchair.